learn-co-students/west-se-011121/16-mvc-intro/README.md

 # Goals
 - How and why we use the MVC pattern
+    - separation of concerns
+    - Model: represent and handle data; interface with the database
+    - Controller: interprets requests from the client, engages with model to provide data to the view
+    - Views take data and render as HTML to display in a browser; responsible for everything a user sees
 - What is the typical Sinatra file structure
 - How Sinatra serves data in response to web requests
 - How CRUD actions map to RESTful routes